 Forward Motion Campaign

 Groton Community School has deep roots in the community, growing and flourishing with the children and families that we have served for decades.
-Now, we are embarking on a new growth endeavor in an exciting Forward Motion Project and Capital Campaign to renovate and expand the school.
+Now, we have embarked on a new growth endeavor in an exciting Forward Motion Project and Capital Campaign to renovate and expand the school.

 Click to DONATE to our Forward Motion Campaign.